menshiva/ascii-art/README.md

   1) Press the three dots below the needed image
   2) Click on _Properties_ button
   3) Apply your changes
-  4) Press the _Save_ button and wait for image to re-convert
+  4) Press the _Save_ button and wait for the image to re-convert
 * To remove image from list:
   1) Press the three dots below the needed image
   2) Press the _Remove image_ button